 - Wash oranges and lemon to get rid of any residue on the skin.

-- Peel orange skin and lemon skin with a sharp knife.
-Then shred orange peel and lemon peel into thin slices, about 3mm thick.
+- Peel orange rind and lemon rind with a sharp knife.
+Then shred orange rind and lemon rind into thin slices, about 3mm thick.
 Then place into a large pan.

 - Cut oranges and lemon into halves.
 Place a gauze over the pan.
 Squeeze the juice of oranges and lemon into the gauze cloth over the pan.
 Put all squeezed orange and lemon halves into the gauze with the pips and tie top into a bag.
 Lay the gauze bag in the pan with the juice and orange peel.
 Then add to pan 2½ litres water.
 Simmer for 2 hours until the orange skin is soft.